Credo-Protocol/Credo-Protocol/README.md

 ### ✅ Wave 3 Deliverables (COMPLETED - Oct 27, 2025)

-**What's New This Wave:** Complete transformation from MVP to production-ready protocol with official MOCA ecosystem integration, privacy-preserving credentials, interest-bearing loans, and composable credit infrastructure.
+**What's New This Wave:** Complete transformation from basic MVP to feature-rich testnet protocol with official MOCA ecosystem integration, privacy-preserving credentials, interest-bearing loans, and composable credit infrastructure.

 #### 1. Smart Contracts v2 (Redeployed on Moca Devnet)

-**CreditScoreOracle v2** - Production-grade with full transparency
+**CreditScoreOracle v2** - Enhanced architecture with full transparency
 - ✅ **On-chain registries** for issuers, credential types, and tiers (no more hardcoded values)
 - ✅ **Dynamic trust scores** (0-100) for each issuer with activation/deactivation
 - ✅ **Transparent score computation** with per-credential breakdown events